 Stenciling has a deep history that reaches across millennia, but also within Alabama Chanin.
 It is the basis for our lean-method manufacturing and also within part of The School of Making.
 We’ve got a library of 600+ stencil designs and the Stars stencil is #340.
 Stars was originally inspired by the costumes in found in vintage circus photos and also the Indian circus photos by Mary Ellen Mark.
 (Look for more on Mary Ellen in the coming months.)

 The stencil made an appearance in our Fall/Winter 2009 collection in hues of Forest Green and Black, and also in our Songbirds Collection, where it was featured in blues, naturally-dyed indigo, naturals, and reds.

 The design was first made available for DIY in our 2012 book Alabama Studio Sewing + Design with embroidery instructions for Satin Stars (shown above) included on page 129.
 Satin Stars Alabama Sweater—in all-white—was created as part of our Build a Wardrobe program.

 Get the downloadable stencil artwork and work with your choice of bugle beads, chop beads, and sequins to prepare for Independence Day celebrations.
-Pair the worked stencil with a garment from our Studio Book Series or a pattern from our Resources Page.
+Pair the worked stencil with a garment from our Studio Book Series or a pattern from our growing collection.